JBlaak/Bufferapp-PHP/README.md

 ## Additions/changes

+- Added composer
-Changed casing of almost all methods and added support for Composer.
+- Changed casing of most methods
+- Added options that are merged with login url params, most notable support for: redirect_uri